nandi95/vue-toastify/README.md

 # Vue Toastify

 I wanted a notification plugin which I can use by passing props from the server and it can also take statuses at run time.
 With this component it's has just become super easy.
-It's easily extendable and customizable and has no dependencies.
+It's easily extendable and customizable and it has no dependencies.

 Check it out at [Netlify](https://vue-toastify.netlify.com/)